RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 ![FoldersAfterAddingsFiles](images/FoldersAfterAddingsFiles.jpg)

-If you were to open the programmatically created * *.sdlproj* file in SDL Trados Studio 2017, and switched to the **Files** view, you would see the documents listed as shown below.
+If you were to open the programmatically created * *.sdlproj* file in <Var:ProductName>, and switched to the **Files** view, you would see the documents listed as shown below.
 Note that in the column **Usage** the first two files are marked as *Reference*, as you changed the role of the first two project files:

 ![FilesAddedAsReference](images/FilesAddedAsReference.jpg)